 - Bacterial growth and mould, resulting in hygiene issues and compliance difficulties

 - Problems attaching labels to bottles due to the excessive moisture

 - Higher servicing and maintenance costs as a direct result of uncontrolled humidity

-All of these are generally annoying and inconvenient, and can cause delays or even a complete stop in production.
-But one of them is particularly unpleasant, and can actually cause a lot of hygiene problems – a big nono in the manufacture of any consumable product.
-And that issue is mould.
+All of these are generally annoying and inconvenient and can cause delays or even a complete stop in production.
+But one of them is particularly unpleasant, and can cause a lot of hygiene problems – mould.

-If mould develops in a brewery’s storage rooms, it can cause stains, nasty smells, material damage, and can even lead to health problems for the room’s occupants.
+If mould develops in a brewery can cause stains, odours, and damage, which leads to health problems for users.
 While the mould isn’t acutely harmful, the long-term effects can be, so it should be taken very seriously.
 In addition to the damage and destruction of the labels used in your brewery, mould is a sure symptom of moisture problems and a clear sign of moisture problem and a bad indoor climate – since a very high level of humidity is required in the room for mould to grow.